ODM2/ODM2PythonAPI/doc/APIFunctionList.md

 **getPeople()**
 * Pass nothing - returns a list of all people objects
-* Pass PeopleID - returns a single people object
+* Pass PersonID - returns a single people object
-* Pass Person Name (which name to pass???) - returns a single people object
+* Pass PersonName - returns a single people object

 **getProcessingLevels()**
 * Pass nothing - returns a full list of processing level objects